FeesWizard

 Fortrade is generally the more beginner-friendly option thanks to a simpler interface and lower barriers to entry.

-Best for CFD trading with a simple interface
+Best for simple, spread-only CFD and forex trading

 Capital at risk.
 This is not financial advice.
 Investing involves risk of loss.